XePWang/visqol-cmake/README.md

+> **Note**: This version has been modified to use CMake instead of Bazel for building and is integrated as a submodule in the [audio-quality-assess](https://gitee.com/XePWang/audio-quality-assess) project.
+The original Bazel build instructions have been removed to avoid confusion.

 # ViSQOL

 ViSQOL (Virtual Speech Quality Objective Listener) is an objective, full-reference metric for perceived audio quality.
 It uses a spectro-temporal measure of similarity between a reference and a test speech signal to produce a MOS-LQO (Mean Opinion Score - Listening Quality Objective) score.
 MOS-LQO scores range from 1 (the worst) to 5 (the best).